National Alliance for Racialized, Refugee, and Im/migrant Women

 Anti-Racist and Anti-Oppressive (ARAO) practices work to challenge, prevent, eliminate, and change the values, structures, policies, programs, actions, and behaviours that perpetuate racism and oppression, and in particular Anti-Black racism in our society.

 Intersectional feminism asserts that gender equity cannot be reached without understanding how the systems holding power in our society exclude and oppress certain women because of their multiple and intersecting identities.
-In practice, intersectional feminism requires challenging and resisting the systems, institutions, and cultural traditions that dismiss the experiences of women on the margins, such as indigenous, Black and racialized, disabled, im/migrant, transwomen and LGBTQ2+ identified people.
+In practice, intersectional feminism requires challenging and resisting the systems, institutions, and cultural traditions that dismiss the experiences of women on the margins, such as Indigenous, Black and racialized, disabled, im/migrant, transwomen and LGBTQ2+ identified people.

 Intersectionality is a framework for understanding how multiple forms of discrimination intersect to create a disproportionate impact for certain groups of people based on their identity and social location.
 Kimberlé Crenshaw first began using this term as a way to explain the multiple forms of oppression collectively facing Black women survivors of violence in the United States.

 Racialized is used as a term to describe people who are non-White and encompasses all people who self-identify as racialized.
 People can be racialized not only based on skin colour but also other perceived characteristics such as their culture, language, customs, ancestry, country or place of origin.
-Typically, racialized is not used to describe First Nations, Métis or Inuit peoples within Canada, but may include indigenous people from the Global South.
+Typically, racialized is not used to describe First Nations, Métis or Inuit peoples within Canada, but may include Indigenous peoples from the Global South.

 Racialization refers to the process by which societies construct races as real, different and unequal.
 Racial categories are not based on science or biology but on differences that society has chosen to emphasize.